-Scalping is a trading strategy that is employed by an active trader.
+Scalping trading strategies that is employed by an active trader.
 The trader aims to make many profits on small price changes.
-It includes exploiting of various price gaps which are caused by bid-ask spreads and order flows.
+It includes exploiting various price gaps that are caused by bid-ask spreads and order flows.
 The strategy works through buying at the bid price and selling at the asking price to receive the difference between the two price points.
 A scalper attempt to hold on to their position for short-term, thereby, decreases the risk involved.

 Active traders can employ one or more profitable stock market trading strategies.
 However before deciding on which trading strategy to choose, considering the risk associated with them is important to explore.